-The purpose of the Scheme is to convey patients without alternative means of transport to hospitals or clinics to meet appointments or for admission.
+The purpose of the Scheme is to convey clients without alternative means of transport to hospitals or clinics to meet appointments or for admission.

 Volunteer drivers use their own cars and receive a mileage allowance.

 As the Voluntary Transport Scheme is funded by Newark & Sherwood Clinical Commissioning Group the service is only available for transport to NHS appointments.
 Our Door2Door service can provide transport to private health appointments but clients must be registered with Door2Door for this.

 To learn more about becoming a Volunteer Driver: Be a Volunteer Driver